 b.
-Is, or is likely to be, such as to make the activities unreasonable; and,c.
+Is, or is likely to be, such as to make the activities unreasonable; and, c.
 Justifies the restrictions imposed by the notice.

+- 6.4 This report does not propose any variations to the main conditions of the PSPO.
+Any variations will need to be subject to public consultation - 6.5 When the existing PSPO was renewed in 2020 a number of Community Council owned sites were included within it as a result of consultation feedback and requests from Community Councils.
+It is likely therefore there may be further similar representations made from stakeholders to have additional areas included within the PSPO should Cabinet agree to consult on any extension.
-- 6.4 Any such variations will need to be subject to public consultation. - 6.5 A number of Community Councils have approached the Council since the commencement of the original Dog Control PSPO and enquired as to whether the order could be extended to cover particular areas (such as recreation fields) they have responsibility for.
-It is therefore proposed that certain specific areas of land used as parks and/or sports pitches be added to the proposed Dog Control PSPO covering land for whom responsibility lies with Llanharry Community Council; Pontyclun Community Council and Llanharan Community Council. - 6.6 If the Dog Control PSPOs are to be extended this must be done before the time the Orders are due to expire, on 30th September 2020.
-In the event of the orders not being extended, they would lapse on 1st October 2020 at which point there would be no restrictions on dogs in Rhondda Cynon Taf (save for any enforceable local byelaws).

-- 6.7 Officers consider it reasonable to assume that anti-social behaviour in regards to dog controls in the restricted areas would reoccur, and/or increase in the frequency and/or seriousness if the Orders are not extended.
-There would continue to be a positive effect on local environmental quality with the proposed extended and varied orders and continued enforcement against dog fouling and irresponsible dog owners. - 6.8 Consultation feedback received prior to the introduction of the Dog Control PSPOs in 2017 highlighted that there was overwhelming public support for the introduction of the orders and prohibitions and requirements in relation to the control of dogs.
-Over 90% of respondents supported the Council's proposed approach to dealing with dog fouling and that dog fouling should be prohibited. - 6.9 A report published by Keep Wales Tidy entitled 'An Analysis of Local Environmental Quality in RCT 2019/2020' showed that the cleanliness indicator for RCT was the highest recorded level to date.
-It further showed a decreased presence of dog fouling.
-For only the second time since 2007-2008 dog fouling was found on fewer than 10% of streets across the County Borough.
-From the table below it is possible to conclude the reduction correlates with the introduction of the Dog Control PSPOS in 2017-2018 with a clear downward trajectory in the instances of recorded levels of dog fouling (AEQIs Adverse Environmental Quality Indicators):

-6.10 Therefore factoring in the above it is therefore proposed to extend and vary the Dog Control PSPOs, for a further period of three years from 1st October 2020, in the form set out at Appendix B1 and B2 to this report.
+- 6.6 If the Dog Control PSPOs are to be extended this must be done before the time the Orders are due to expire, on 30th September 2023.
+In the event of the orders not being extended, they would lapse on 1st October 2023 at which point there would be no restrictions on dogs in Rhondda Cynon Taf (save for any enforceable local byelaws). - 6.7 Officers consider it reasonable to assume that anti-social behaviour in regards to dog controls in the restricted areas would reoccur, and/or increase in the frequency and/or seriousness if the Orders are not extended.
+There would continue to be a positive effect on local environmental quality with the proposed extended and varied orders and continued enforcement against dog fouling and irresponsible dog owners. - 6.8 Consultation feedback received prior to the introduction of the Dog Control PSPOs in 2017 and when it was renewed in 2020 highlighted that there was overwhelming public support for the introduction of the orders and prohibitions and requirements in relation to the control of dogs.
+Over 90% of respondents supported the Council's proposed approach to dealing with dog fouling and that dog fouling should be prohibited. - 6.9 A report published by Keep Wales Tidy entitled 'An Analysis of Local Environmental Quality in RCT 2022-23' shows that the presence of dog fouling on streets in RCT has remained consistent (at 10.9%) when compared to the period the PSPO was last renewed in 2020.
+It is worth noting however that in 2021-22 the presence of dog fouling was recorded on 8.9% of streets so the most recent report does unfortunately evidence an increase.
+Prior to the original introduction of the PSPO in 2017 this figure was around the 18% mark.
+The report also shows that instances of dog fouling are generally spread evenly across the County Borough.
+This report does therefore demonstrate that since its introduction in 2017 the PSPO has led to a reduction in the presence of dog fouling on the streets of RCT but also highlights it still remains an issue. - 6.10 The Council has issued more than 1,000 fixed penalty notices for breaches of the Dog Control PSPO's since their introduction in October 2017. - 6.11 Factoring in the above it is therefore proposed to extend the Dog Control PSPOs, for a further period of three years from 1st October 2023, in the form set out at Appendix A1 and A2 to this report.